keybase/saltpack-python/README.md

 pip install saltpack
 ```

+Requires Python 3, which may mean you need to use `pip3` instead of
+`pip`.

 A brief summary of the commands:

 - **encrypt** and **decrypt** deal with encrypted messages.
 Use the